TimelikeClosure/.github/docs/ISSUE_TEMPLATE/enhancement_request.md

 #### **Additional context**
 Add any other context, screenshots, or design documents about the enhancement request here.

-> _After all the above sections are filled out, remove the `needs-more-info` label, then assign issue to the repository maintainer._
+> _After all the above sections are filled out, remove the `needs-more-info` label._

 ---

 ### Pre-Implementation Checklist
-> _To be filled out by repository maintainer._

 #### **Validation**
-- [ ] The Request section is filled out completely.
-  - If not, add `needs-more-info` label and assign back to author.
 - [ ] This request is not a duplicate of another request.
   - If it is, reference duplicate issue, add `duplicate` label, and close issue.
 - [ ] This request does not run counter to intended functionality.